Statistical Specifications

 A fundamental concept in regression modeling is the principle of model hierarchy (or marginality).
 This principle states that if a model includes an interaction term (e.g., A:B), it should also include the corresponding main effects (e.g., A and B).

-In the context of bonsaiforest2, this means that any subgrouping variable included as predictive (i.e., in an interaction with treatment, like trt:subgroup) must also be included as prognostic (i.e., as a main effect, subgroup).
+In the context of bonsaiforest2, this means that any subgrouping variable included as predictive (i.e., in an interaction with treatment, like trt:subgroup) should also be included as prognostic (i.e., as a main effect, subgroup).

 Including the main effect ensures that the interaction term purely captures the modification of the treatment effect, rather than a mix of the main prognostic effect and the interaction, leading to a more stable and interpretable model.